 In celebration of Occupational Therapy Month, we’ve got a series of free OT PDFs and these occupational therapy coloring pages will get you started with the OT fun.
 April is Occupational Therapy Month!
 Not only is it a month to celebrate the occupational therapists in your life, but to advocate for our profession.
 Raise your hand if you have been asked, “what the heck is occupational therapy?”
 This question comes from adults as much as children.
 This spring, in celebration of OT month, the OT Toolbox will be offering a series of resources to help educate young learners about the role of occupational therapy.
+These therapy coloring pages will make advocating for the profession fun AND engaging as users build motor skills!

 You’ll also love our President’s Day coloring pages that are great for all US holiday themes.